The RD Architecture Awards recognize excellence in custom residential architectural design.

-This is a different kind of awards competition that covers the breadth and scope of work by talented residential architects and designers.
-We recognize that contemporary and contextual projects are sometimes difficult to judge against each other.
+This is a different kind of awards competition that covers the breadth and scope of work by talented residential architects and architectural designers.
+We understand that contemporary and contextual projects are sometimes difficult to judge against each other.
 We have, therefore, created two different paths of entry.
 In addition to categories based on location and scope of design, we’ve created categories specifically for contextual, vernacular, or traditional work to encourage submission of these projects to the program and to the magazine.
 Modern work will be judged against modern work; traditional work against traditional work.

 This is not a web-only awards program.